mrooney/pbdeploy/README.md

 pbdeploy
 ========

-pbdeploy (port-based deploy) is a script for simplifying the deployment of your application, including starting/restarting/stopping processes, as well as handling pre/post steps like installing requirements, running database migrations, and running tests.
+pbdeploy (port-based deploy) is a script for simplifying the (continuous) deployment of your application, including starting/restarting/stopping processes, as well as handling pre/post steps like installing requirements, running database migrations, and running tests.

 to install: `pip install pbdeploy`